Russia-Ukraine War: What to know on Russia's war in Ukraine

 CONCERNS OVER NUCLEAR SAFETY

-Finland called the incident “very scary,” while Norway's prime minister called it “in line with madness.”
-Britain's deputy prime minister described it as ”a reckless bombardment".
-China expressed its serious concern.

 The U.N.
-Security Council scheduled an emergency open meeting Friday on the attack on Zaporizhzhia at the request of the U.S., Britain, France, Ireland, Norway and Albania.
+Security Council scheduled an emergency open meeting Friday at the request of the U.S., Britain, France, Ireland, Norway and Albania.
 The IAEA was to brief council members, diplomats said.

-At another nuclear site, Ukraine informed the IAEA that staff at the Chernobyl Nuclear Power Plant were facing “psychological pressure and moral exhaustion.”
-Russian military forces took control of the site a week ago.
-The plant has been leaking radioactivity since it caught fire in 1986 in the world’s worst nuclear disaster.

-Russian forces have captured the southern city of Kherson, a vital Black Sea port of 280,000 —the first major city to fall since the invasion began.
+Russian forces have captured the southern city of Kherson, a vital Black Sea port of 280,000 — the first major city to fall.
 Russian armored vehicles were seen in the otherwise empty streets of Kherson, in videos shared with the AP by a resident.

 Frequent shelling could be heard Friday from the center of the capital, Kyiv.

-Heavy fighting continued on the outskirts of another strategic port, Mariupol, knocking out the city’s electricity, heat and water systems, as well as most phone service.
-Food deliveries to the city were also cut.
+Heavy fighting continued on the outskirts of another strategic port, Mariupol, knocking out the city’s electricity, heat and water systems, and most phone service.
+Food deliveries were also cut.

 A livestreamed security camera linked from the homepage of the Zaporizhzhia plant showed what appeared to be armored vehicles rolling into the facility’s parking lot and shining spotlights on the building late Thursday.
 The AP also verified video shot by a resident in the area that showed bright flaring objects landing in the grounds of the nuclear plant.